Best soundbars Android Central 2022

 - Optical cable needed if HDMI-ARC not available

-- Voice commands won't work with Optical cable
+- Voice commands won't work with optical cable

-Best for Sonos enthusiasts: Sonos Playbar
+Best for Sonos enthusiasts: Sonos Arc

 - Wall mountable